Nicolás Idrobo

 Welcome to my website!

 I am a Ph.D.
-Candidate in Political Science at the University of Pennsylvania, and I will be on the academic job market in the Fall of 2024.
+Candidate in Political Science at the University of Pennsylvania, and starting in July 2025, I will be a Postdoctoral Research Associate in the Program for Quantitative and Analytical Political Science (QAPS) in the Department of Politics at Princeton University.

 My dissertation studies how economic sanctions placed on authoritarian regimes can not only be ineffective, but also counterproductive, by producing an economic decline that incentivizes political opponents to emigrate, making the regime politically stronger in the end.